 You can go simple with a few heavy shakes of sea salt and black pepper.

-The combo is fantastic, though it’s garlic breath city.
+The combo is fantastic, though it is garlic breath city.
 Probably not the best idea before a big job interview or first date.
+But as a late night snack for yourself or with your sweetie, it’s perfect!

 - 1/2 cup nonfat plain Greek yogurt